EpicGamesExt/BlenderTools/README.md

 Hi, below you can find all the information on how to access our tools, and learn how to use them.

 ### Downloads:
-Click here and select the .zip file with latest version number of the addon you want to download.
+Click here and select the .zip file with latest version number you want to download.
 * [Send to Unreal](https://github.com/EpicGames/BlenderTools/edit/master/README.md)
 * [UE to Rigify](https://github.com/EpicGames/BlenderTools/edit/master/README.md)